Share this page:

 CCCU is a welcoming and inclusive community and we look forward to helping you settle into university life.

-Make sure you check the Welcome Hub - here you can find details on what you need to do to become a CCCU student, how to get study ready, access free support and get involved.
+Make sure you check the Welcome Hub - here you can find details on how to get study ready, access free support and get involved.

 Check out the range of events, activities and support in place to help you settle in.